-Dr. Carl Clark, Chief Executive Officer
+Carl Clark, MD, President and Chief Executive Officer

 The organization created an innovative tool called “Four Mental Health Recovery Measures” that look for patterns to improve clinical practice and recovery outcomes for people with mental illness.
 This ground-breaking research is being adopted by other mental health centers throughout the United States and the world.

-Dr. Clark is the board chair for The National Council on Behavioral Healthcare Council.
+Dr. Clark is the past board chair for The National Council for Behavioral Health.
 He also serves on several boards, including the Colorado Coaliton for the Medically Underserved.
 He was also named one of five 2008 Livingston Fellows by the Bonfils-Stanton Foundation.
 Additionally, Dr. Clark is a practicing psychiatrist and an assistant clinical professor for the Department of Psychiatry at the University of Colorado School of Medicine.
 Among his numerous awards, he was named one of Denver’s 150 Unsung Heroes Making a Difference, received the 2008 Samaritan Institute Award, the 2006 Outstanding Achievement Award from the Colorado Psychiatric Society, and the 2000 Professional Man of the Year from the Colorado Business Council.

 Building a Better Future for All

 The Mental Health Center of Denver has been part of the community for decades and now we’d like the community to be part of our future.